refack/node/doc/api/util.md

 });
 ```

-will print something like:
+Will print something like:

 ```txt
 hello world
 ```

 *Note*:

 * Like with most callback style functions, the callback is executed in an
-async context (having a limited stacktrace), and if the callback throws the
+async context (i.e. having a limited stacktrace).
+If the callback throws, the
-process will emit an `uncaughtException` event, and if not handled, will exit.
+process will emit an `uncaughtException` event, and if not handled will exit.

 * Since `null` has a special meaning as the first argument to a callback, if a
-wrapped function rejects a `Promise` with a "falsy" value as a reason, we wrap
+wrapped function rejects a `Promise` with a falsy value as a reason, the value
-the value in an `Error` with that value stored in a field named `cause`.
+is wrapped in an `Error` with the original value stored in a field named
+`reason`.

 ```js
 function fn() {